|

 Formby covers).

-His signature sound comes from
+His signature sound comes from using effects such as wah-wah,

-beatboxing, singing and anything else unconventional to push the
+else unconventional to push the boundaries of what this small

-boundaries of what this small instrument can achieve.
+instrument can achieve.

 All of this is coupled with a high energy performance that is